 The Company's primary duty is to provide a safe place of work.
-If adverse weather means that this cannot be achieved and the workplace needs to close then all employees will be sent home or told not to come in.
-In these circumstances the Company may invoke a period of layoff, where permitted in the employees' Contract of Employment.
+If severe weather means that this cannot be achieved and the workplace needs to close then all employees will be sent home or told not to come in.
+In these circumstances employees will be paid in full for any working time that they have lost.
+However, if the need to close the workplace persists, the Company may invoke a period of layoff, where permitted in the employees' Contract of Employment.